Woonohyo/PlacingObjects/README.md

 ## License

-ObjectPlacing is released under the MIT license.
+ObjectPlacing is released by Apple Inc., under the MIT license.
 [See LICENSE](https://github.com/Woonohyo/PlacingObjects/blob/master/LICENSE/LICENSE.txt) for details.